nistvan86/esphome-q7rf/readme.md

 - `q7rf_device_id` (required): is a 16 bit transmitter specific ID and learnt by the receiver in the pairing process.
 If you operate multiple furnaces in the vicinity you must specify unique IDs for each transmitter to control them.
 - `q7rf_resend_interval` (optional): specifies how often to repeat the last state set command.
 Since this is a simplex protocol, there's no response coming for messages and we need to compensate for corrupt or lost messages by repeating them.
 Default is: 60000 ms

-Once flashed, check the ESPHome logs (or the UART output of the ESP8266) to see if configuration was successful.
+Once flashed, check the logs (or the UART output of the ESP8266) to see if configuration was successful.
 You should see similar lines (note: C/D lines are only visible if you left the logger's loglevel at the default DEBUG or lower):

 During the `setup()` initialization: